 Teaching: The university prides itself on the quality of the teaching and learning at the campus.
 Many of the areas represented at Barnsley rank among the leaders in their fields nationally, with recent official recognition, for example, for psychology and education; media and journalism were part of a department ranked number one in the UK in the August 2006 National Student Survey.

 Any accommodation?
 No official halls of residence but affordable housing is available close to the campus and UCB advertises rooms on Barnsley Student Pad.

 Cheap to live there?
 Oh yes - prices start from £45 per week to share a flat in Barnsley.

 Transport links: Barnsley is situated in the centre of some of Yorkshire's major cities, with Leeds, Sheffield and Huddersfield only a short train journey away.
 Barnsley is less than four hours from London by rail and three hours from Newcastle, both via Leeds or Doncaster.
 The approach by road is on the M1, junction 38 or 37.

 Nightlife: Barnsley has a great nightlife with a growing student music scene.
-But if it really doesn't do it for you, Sheffield and Leeds are a short bus or train ride away.
+But if it really doesn't do it for you, Huddersfield, Sheffield and Leeds are a short bus or train ride away.

 Sporting facilities: Sports Hall building including squash courts, a weights room and a fitness centre.